pgxn/docker-pgxn-tools/README.md

 pgrx-build-test
 ```

-Build, install, and test a PostgreSQL [pgrx] extension.
-It reads the required
+Builds, installs, and tests a PostgreSQL [pgrx] extension.
+It reads the
-version of [pgrx] from the `Cargo.toml` file, which must be v0.11.4 or higher.
+required version of [pgrx] from the `Cargo.toml` file, which must be v0.11.4
+or higher.
 Effectively the equivalent of:

 ``` sh
 cargo install --locked cargo-pgrx --version ${PGRX_VERSION}